Eurovision & Free Hugs Vienna

 In a friendly partnership with the Austrian broadcaster ORF, some members of the “Free Hugs Vienna” team have been active in the context of the Eurovision Song Contest (ESC) since 2014 in Copenhagen.

-- In its first year, the team went ‘free hugging’ to show support to the Tolerance Campaign leading to Conchita Wurst’s victory.
+- In its first year, the team went ‘free hugging’ to show support to the Tolerance Campaign leading to Conchita Wurst’s victory with the song “Rise Like a Phoenix”

 - In 2016, “Free Hugs Vienna” brought smiles and laughter with ‘free hugs’ showing support to the year’s Austrian entry, Zoë, and her song, “Loin d’ici” as well as the motto of the year “Come Together”.

-- In its 4th consecutive year, “Free Hugs Vienna” hit the Eurovision Arena in 2017 in Kiev and hugged away fans and members of the media while supporting Nathan Trent, the Austrian competitor with the song “Running on Air”, and promoting the “love, tolerance and laughter” message fully in alignment with the year’s motto “Celebrate Diversity”.
+- In 2017, “Free Hugs Vienna” hit the Eurovision Arena in Kiev and hugged away fans and members of the media while supporting Nathan Trent, the Austrian contestant with the song “Running on Air”, and promoting the “love, tolerance and laughter” message fully in alignment with the year’s motto “Celebrate Diversity”.